mialondon/metadata-games/readme.txt

 (Was called 'matchymatchy' in its very first incarnation)

-# to do : document dependencies on other plugins and themes
+Plugins used in the old (2011) version with WordPress 3.0 were: contact-form-7/wp-contact-form-7.php cubepoints/cubepoints.php
+google-analyticator/google-analyticator.php
+mmg/mmg.php
+session-manager/session_manager.php
+share-and-follow/share-and-follow.php
+theme-my-login/theme-my-login.php
+wp-db-backup/wp-db-backup.php

+Theme was: Thematic with a child theme

+This list needs to be updated after re-development with whatever plugins and themes are still used.